apache/nuttx-apps/examples/README.txt

     NOTE: As of this writing, most of the pixel depth, scaling options, and combinations thereof  have not been tested.

+examplex/nxlines
+^^^^^^^^^^^^^^^^

+  A very simple graphics example that just exercised the NX line drawing logic.

+  The following configuration options can be selected:

+    CONFIG_EXAMPLES_NXLINES_BUILTIN -- Build the NXLINES example as a "built-in" that can be executed from the NSH command line
+    CONFIG_EXAMPLES_NXLINES_VPLANE -- The plane to select from the frame- buffer driver for use in the test.
+Default: 0 CONFIG_EXAMPLES_NXLINES_DEVNO - The LCD device to select from the LCD driver for use in the test: Default: 0 CONFIG_EXAMPLES_NXLINES_BGCOLOR -- The color of the background.
+Default depends on CONFIG_EXAMPLES_NXLINES_BPP.
+    CONFIG_EXAMPLES_NXLINES_LINEWIDTH - Selects the width of the lines in pixels (default: 16)
+    CONFIG_EXAMPLES_NXLINES_LINECOLOR -- The color of the lines drawn in the background window.
+Default depends on CONFIG_EXAMPLES_NXLINES_BPP.
+    CONFIG_EXAMPLES_NXLINES_BPP -- Pixels per pixel to use.
+Valid options include 2, 4, 8, 16, 24, and 32.
+Default is 16.
+    CONFIG_EXAMPLES_NXLINES_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
+This is the for, for example, SPI LCD/OLED devices.
+If this configuration is selected, then the platform code must provide an LCD initialization function with a prototype like:

+      #ifdef CONFIG_NX_LCDDRIVER
+      FAR struct lcd_dev_s *up_nxdrvinit(unsigned int devno);
+      #else
+      FAR struct fb_vtable_s *up_nxdrvinit(unsigned int devno);
+      #endif

 examples/nxtext
 ^^^^^^^^^^^^^^^